obidienttraining/obidientech/README.md

 # obidientech

-#how the application works
+# how the application works

-this is just for fun, i will be adding  new features to the app soon
+this is just for fun, I will be adding  new features to the app soon